breathO2/Masks/README.md

-# Masks: These publication links are not exhaustive and will be updated on a monthly basis
+# Masks: These publication links are not exhaustive and will be updated as new research becomes available

+# CDC says “required mask use among students was NOT statistically significant compared with schools where mask use was optional.”